scam spam customs border patrol

-I checked my e-mail messages earlier today; and amongst them, I found this gem — with the title Letter From U.S Customs and Border Protection, Reply As Soon As Possible — awaiting my response:
+…but I thought I would share this gem when I checked my e-mail messages exactly nine years ago in 2016 with the title Letter From U.S Customs and Border Protection, Reply As Soon As Possible that is still awaiting my response to this day:

 U.S CUSTOMS AND BORDER PROTECTION